 4. Partnerships (and dilemmas) between AI companies and national security

-The military and security sectors are constantly investing in AI.
-Armed forces in several countries have been testing robots, drones, and data analysis tools for their operations.
+The military and security sector continues to invest in AI.
+Armed forces from various countries have been testing robots, drones, and data analysis tools for their operations.
 Startups and big tech companies are already eyeing this market, which is injecting billions of dollars into projects.
-By 2025, this search for partnerships is expected to grow up, which raises ethical debates about the use of AI in defense.
+By 2025, this search for partnerships is expected to grow , raising ethical debates about the use of AI in defense.

 Why is this relevant?